 Winter is often associated with negativity.
-It’s cold, harsh and for the most part, depending where you live, kind of inconvenient.
+It’s cold, harsh and for the most part—depending on where you live—kind of inconvenient.
 Often times, winter and sickness also go hand-in-hand.
-That said, if you or anyone in your family are prone to getting sick throughout the winter season, the good news is that there are some preventative natural remedies you can try to maintain winter wellness.
+That said, if you or anyone in your family are prone to getting sick throughout the winter season, the good news is that there are some preventative natural remedies for the common cold you can try to maintain winter wellness.

 Apple Cider Vinegar

 People have been using apple cider vinegar for relief for years.

 According to WellnessMama.com, apple cider vinegar has been used as a natural remedy to help allergy sufferers for years.
 Apple cider vinegar can also reduce acid reflux, fight candida (yeast), and lower blood pressure.
 It’s also high in phosphorus, magnesium, potassium and calcium, making it a sort of super food.

 The best way to use apple cider vinegar is to dilute and ingest it.
 Our favorite recipe is this fire cider from Mommypotamus.com.
 Enjoy!

 Another great natural remedy is homemade elderberry syrup, which RealFoodRN.com says is packed with vitamin A, vitamin C, and antioxidants.